willrowe/php-recaptcha/README.md

     + Returns `array`

 ###Verification Error Codes###
-If `verify` returns false, calling `errors` will return a list of the errors encountered.
-These will most often consist of [error codes returned by the Google API](https://developers.google.com/recaptcha/docs/verify).
-In addition to these it may also return:
+After calling `verify` you may call `errors` to get a list of any errors that may have been encountered.
+If any empty array is returned then there were no errors!
+If there are errors, they will most often be [error codes returned by the Google API](https://developers.google.com/recaptcha/docs/verify).
+In addition to those it may also return:
 - `transfer-error`: An exception was encountered when attempting to connect to the API.
 - `api-error`: A HTTP status code other than 200 was returned by the API.
 - `response-error`: The format of the response returned by the API could not be read.